What External Knowledge is Preferred by LLMs? Characterizing and Exploring Chain of Evidence in Imperfect Context for Multi-Hop QA: Deceptiveness Assessment

-Based on the effectiveness assessment, we investigate a more challenging scenario, where the CoE contains factual errors, to determine whether LLMs can still exhibit a certain degree of faithfulness and produce answers consistent with the incorrect answer in CoE.
+Given that CoE represents structured reasoning chains, it is crucial to examine whether such well-formed evidence paths could amplify the deceptive effect of poisoned knowledge.
+Therefore, we investigate a more challenging scenario, where the CoE contains factual errors, to determine whether LLMs can still be effectively misled and produce answers consistent with the incorrect information embedded in the CoE.